noplacenoaddress/RNMnetwork/RNMnetwork/brainwashing.md

 It refer to the act of "dissociate", remember that ketamine is a dissociative, in conjunction with "accept programming instructions."
 Recently someone have do it with myself, a man of 41 years.
 So amusing.

+Is very interesting the fact that the figure of Walt Disney is connected from FBI and CIA to nazism, pedophilia, mind control and so on.
+Who was Walt Disney?
+I don't know what I can suppose that he was without any doubt an enormous business man.
+How it is possible that all these shit is what I was suffered?
+And from I was young?
+How can noble know what a man can do in power?
+Why nobles destroy with always the same shit life of people that could build something good in their environment?
+What the hell they think that they are?
+I really don't understand.

 ### External links

 1. https://en.wikipedia.org/wiki/TV_format